Malachite

 holding a magnificent rubellite specimen at the Westward Look

-A large and rather magnificent aquamarine crystal valued in
+large and rather magnificent aquamarine crystal valued in excess

 6th row: L to R An impressive malachite specimen./// A lovely

-covered with a coating of multi coloured calcite, making a most
+with a coating of multi coloured calcite, making a most attractive

 The Tucson Show Guide, which is provided free at the shows,

-located, and should be studied carefully to ensure you make
+and should be studied carefully to ensure you make good use of

 During the 2 weeks duration of the 'shows', a free shuttle bus